vinaywavy/wavy-test-api-copy/README.md

 ## Proxy for capturing Thryve EventTrigger's

-For the Thryve webhook to work you need to spin up a proxy via ngrok and put the URL.
+For the Thryve webhook to work you need to spin up a proxy via ngrok.
 After you get the URL don't forget to add it to the EventTrigger configuration on the Thryve app manager dashboard.

 ```